Helix BioPharma Corp.: Research and development

 Helix BioPharma's research and development initiatives focus on a proprietary platform of bio-conjugates, specifically targeting tumor types that overexpress carcinoembryonic antigen-related cell adhesion molecule 6 (CEACAM6).

 By purchasing two oncology candidates from the Laevoroc Group in 2025—LEUMUNATM and GEMCEDATM—it increased the size of its pipeline.

 Helix has also entered collaborations to develop cell- and antibody-based therapies, including a 2018 agreement with ProMab Biotechnologies to explore CAR-T therapies for different hematological malignancies.
 These activities along with research partnerships with institutions such as the H. Lee Moffitt Cancer Center & Research Institute, form part of the company’s R&D portfolio and were undertaken amid operational disruptions associated with the COVID-19 pandemic and broader supply-chain effects following the conflict in Ukraine.

 L-DOS47

 The company developed L-DOS47 which is a clinical-stage antibody-enzyme conjugate designed to target CEACAM6, a protein overexpressed in non-small cell lung cancer (NSCLC).
 By neutralizing the acidic tumor microenvironment, it may enhance the effectiveness of other cancer therapies.

-The therapy uses nanobodies to guide a urease enzyme to CEACAM6-expressing tumor cells, offering a novel approach in NSCLC treatment.
-Currently, there are no approved therapies that target tumor acidity via this pathway.

-CEACAM6-Targeted Antibody-Drug Conjugates (C6 ADCs)

-Helix developed three CEACAM6-specific antibody-drug conjugates (C6 ADCs) that target CEACAM6-expressing tumor cells specifically with cytotoxic agents.
-This focused strategy seeks to lower systemic toxicity and improve therapeutic precision.

-LEUMUNA

-LEUMUNA (formerly LR 09) is a preclinical oral immune checkpoint modulator intended for patients with relapsing hematological malignancies, particularly following allogeneic stem cell transplantation.
-It functions by enhancing the Graft versus leukemia effect (GvL), activating donor immune responses to eliminate residual leukemia cells.
-The product has been acquired from Laevoroc Immunology AG in 2025.

-GEMCEDA

-The preclinical oral prodrug combination GEMCEDATM (previously LR 06B) combines gemcitabine and cedazuridine, with an oral bioavailability of roughly 90%.
-GEMCEDATM, which is designed for advanced solid tumors, supports metronomic dosing strategies and maintenance therapy.
-The product has been acquired from Laevoroc Chemotherapy AG in 2025.

-Acquisition and partnership

-In December 2024, Helix BioPharma revised its acquisition agreements with Laevoroc Immunology AG and Laevoroc Chemotherapy AG to settle the share consideration before prospective funding.
-The revisions established the number of common shares to be issued upon closure at 11,555,076 and 9,454,153, respectively, to prevent inadvertent dilution and value modifications.

-In May 2025, HelixBioPharma signed an agreement with Kerentech Consulting Ltd. ("Kerentech"), under which Kerentech will support Helix in its ongoing fundraising efforts.